 Finnish winter has a lot of those ”in-between moments” early in the spring and late in the fall.
 Light down coats are the perfect solution for milder winter weather and also when you’re traveling in general.

 Essi light down coat has that Scandi chic look, and it’s perfect for a spring visit to Lapland.
 This coat is a lifesaver also in Helsinki, where the harsh sea wind sometimes (read: pretty much always) blows.
 The long light down jacket protects your lower back and thighs brilliantly.
 Yes, I know I sound like a granny, but that seriously makes a huge difference.
-With the code “HERFINLAND”, you’ll get 20% OFF FROM normal priced coats at the Joutsen check-out!

 How functional is the winter coat?